stvedt/promises/promises/README.md

 Run `npm install` in `/promises/` directory.

-To run and example from command line: `node src/example-*`
+To run an example from command line: `node src/example-*`

 ## Callback more like drawbacks